-While almonds are praised to confer good health for ages, we will tell you about almond nutrition and almond benefits real quick.:
+While almonds are praised to confer good health for ages, we will tell you about the benefits and nutritional value of almonds.

 - Riboflavin and L-Carnitine present in almonds help prevent neurological decline.

-- Antioxidant vitamins, protective vitamin A help in keeping the skin supple.
+- Antioxidant vitamins and protective vitamin A help in keeping the skin supple.

 - Almond helps balance the rise in pH.
 Hence they are good for the gut.